Springfield Union Station (Massachusetts): Renovation

 In October 2008, the Pioneer Valley Transit Authority and the Springfield Redevelopment Authority released a redevelopment plan for Union Station.
 The plan, estimated to cost $65.2 million, called for restoring the 1926 Union Station Terminal building for reuse as an intermodal rail and bus station and fully building out the first floor and main concourse with rentable commercial space and ticketing and waiting areas for both rail and bus.
 The baggage/railway express building was to be demolished and baggage tunnel sealed.
 A parking garage and bus bays for both inter-city and regional bus services (which would replace the Peter L. Picknelly Transportation Center a block away) would go on the footprint of the former baggage building.
 Additionally the pedestrian tunnel to Lyman Street would be restored, and the platforms raised for handicapped accessibility.
-The final plan announced in December 2014, at a cost $75.7 million, added restoration and building out the upper floors of the 1926 station building to usable vacant "shell space".
-This would include only infrastructure and utility work on those floors, with final finishing work to be done by the eventual tenants based on their needs.
+The final plan announced in December 2014, at a cost $75.7 million, added restoration and building out the upper floors of the 1926 station building to usable vacant "shell space," which would include only infrastructure and utility work on those floors, with final finishing work to be done by the eventual tenants based on their needs.
 This space is aimed for use by office or other commercial tenants.
 By the time the station opened, the full cost had risen to $94 million.

 Demolition of the baggage/railway express building began on December 1, 2014, and was completed in early 2015.
 The only remnant of the baggage facility is a tunnel under the rail viaduct that was used for freight and baggage transport between the warehouse and the trains above.
 The only remaining entrance to this tunnel (off limits to the public) is a set of doors along the retaining wall in the bus loading area at the location of where the tunnel formerly connected to the warehouse.
 By February 2016 the parking garage had been assembled and restoration work on the station terminal building had begun, with new windows and roofing installed.
 The restoration was nearly complete in March 2017 when officials took journalists on a tour and the grand opening occurred on June 24, 2017.